NM-90/UFO/README.md

 ## Results:

-You can begin your search by entering either one of the filter selections on the web page.
-Once you press enter, the table on the right will populate a list according to the what was entered in the filer box.
-Below are some examples of what the filters produced.
+You can begin your search by entering one or more of the filter selections from the web page.
+Once you press enter, the table on the right will provide a list of the filtered criteria  Below are some examples of what the filters produced.

 ### All search filters listed